Video: Fish - Cartoon Fun Facts

-If you think that fish are boring, then we would like to know: Did you know that fish can drown?
-Or suffer from sleep disorders?
+You think that fish are pretty boring?
+There are some amazing facts we would like to you know!
+Did you know that fish can drown in water?
+Or that they can suffer from sleep disorders?
 Some fart to communicate!
-That really no nonsense.
 Check out our 11 fun facts about fish.

-Here are some short explanations in addition to the video:
+Here is some extra info in addition to the video:

 Sounds and noises behave differently under water.
 This is why we mostly hear fishes squeak and whistle.
 Farts can also have high, low, long and short sounds.
 And these can add up to a conversation.
 Eeek!

-8. The climbing perch cannot climb but it covers distance of up to 590 ft (180 m) by crawling with its gill.
+8. The Climbing Perch Covers Distances of up to 590 ft (180 m) by Crawling With its Gill

 The climbing perch lives in small ponds which sometimes dry up.
 Then the climbing perch has to leave and find a new home.
 It moves its body to and fro and drives its gill cover into the ground like an ice-pick.
 This enables it to move gradually forward.